Sayt123/SurfZones/README.md

 My zoning methodology has always been edge zoning all platforms with just enough height the player cannot activate their timer with a jump, with all ending platforms zoned as high in the air as possible when appropriate.
 Unless a map is prohibitively short i.e. single ramp, or it would hinder a usable or non-exploitable skip - all linear maps will be getting checkpoints reasonably placed throughout, just because a map isn't the best quality doesn't mean I don't like seeing my time splits dang it. :v

 Anyways, thanks for reading this rambling if you did, I'm unsure what the goal of this project is besides preserve all the things, zone the world.

+##Thanks to:
+Original creators of ck_zones and ck_maptiers base files, this was an immense help to the start of this project.
+Kotton for donating his zones and tier list which has been merged as of 5/11/21.